AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 =========================

 This section describes the CostIQ feature of Aviatrix CoPilot.

+You access CostIQ in CoPilot by going to Home > Billing & Cost > CostIQ or typing CostIQ in the navigation search.

 The CostIQ feature gives you visibility into the traffic data of your deployed networks that are managed by the Aviatrix Controller.
 This traffic data are reported as percentages of traffic generated by end instances in Spoke VPC/VNets.